gruggeri/ADSCV_medium/covid_swiss_map/map_swiss_covid.md

-Making a map of COVID-19 incidence in Switzerland, with {ggplot2}
+Making a map of COVID-19 incidence in Switzerland using {ggplot2} and `{sf}`
 ================

-In this article, we are going to visualise the spatial distribution of COVID-19 incidence, in the last 14 days, in Switzerland.
-In the last article, we have explored how to visualise COVID-19 time series data, and we have animated the visualisation using `{gganimate}`.
+In the past years, creating beautiful maps in R has become fairly simple, thanks to the `{sf}` package.
+In this article, we are going to visualise the spatial distribution of COVID-19 incidence, in the last 14 days in Switzerland, by creating a thematic map, also known as *choropleth* map.
+Previously, we had explored how to visualise and animate COVID-19 time series data, using `{ggplot2}` and `{gganimate}`.

-This time, we are going to rely on `{sf}` and `{ggplot2}`.
+This time, we are going to rely on `{sf}` and `{ggplot2}` as our main tools.

-`{sf}`, which stands for simple feature, is the library that we are using to deal with spatial vectorial data, which is data that describes geographical geometries as a series of points, whose coordinates are the *longitude* and the *latitude*.
-This package is the go-to tool for importing, manipulating and plotting this kind of data.
+`{sf}`, which stands for simple feature, is the go-to library to deal with spatial vectorial data, which is data that describes geographical geometries as a series of points, that are described by their *longitude* and the *latitude* coordinates.
+It allows for importing, manipulating and plotting geographical shapes, letting us deal with data in table-like format, just like a data.frame.
+Such a relief\!

-We are using `{readxl}` to import the excel file, downloaded from the [Swiss Federal Office of Public Health Website](https://www.bag.admin.ch/bag/en/home/krankheiten/ausbrueche-epidemien-pandemien/aktuelle-ausbrueche-epidemien/novel-cov/situation-schweiz-und-international.html).
+In this little exercise, we are using `{readxl}` to import the excel file, downloaded from the [Swiss Federal Office of Public Health Website](https://www.bag.admin.ch/bag/en/home/krankheiten/ausbrueche-epidemien-pandemien/aktuelle-ausbrueche-epidemien/novel-cov/situation-schweiz-und-international.html).
 `{rcartocolor}` is the R library that includes nice looking colour scales, that have been developed for cartography.
 As David Letterman